a-melino/Machine-Learning-Trading-Bot/.ipynb_checkpoints/README-checkpoint.md

 The final iteration had the algorithm and training set parameters set the same as the baseline model (ie. 4 and 100 short and long SMA windows, and a 3 month training period) but this time a different classifier was used.
 The AdaBoost classifier was used as an alternative to the SVM classifer used previously.
 This yielded an improvement of 14.4% better returns compared to the baseline of 8.6% better returns vs. actual.

-The Adaboost classifer by itself did not provide better results than the tuned algorithms of Alternative 1 or 2, but with fine tuning itself, it can be expected that this classifier should be a better match for this data set than the SVM classifier.
+The Adaboost classifer by itself did not provide better results than Alternative 1 or 2, but with fine tuning, it can be expected that this classifier should be a better match for this data set than the SVM classifier.